 is the Creation Care Ministry Coordinator for the Delaware-Maryland Synod of the Evangelical Lutheran Church in America (ELCA).
 Laura is an ordained Minister of Word and Service (Deacon) in the ELCA and received her call as the Coordinator in 2017.
-She graduated from St. Mary’s Seminary and University Ecumenical Institute in Baltimore with a Master’s Degree in Church Ministries and is currently a candidate for a Doctor of Ministry Degree at United Lutheran Seminary with a focus on Ecological Ministry.
+She graduated from St. Mary’s Seminary and University Ecumenical Institute in Baltimore with a Master’s Degree in Church Ministries and and holds a Doctor of Ministry Degree from United Lutheran Seminary with a focus on Ecological Ministry.
 Laura is a member of St. John’s Lutheran Church Sweet Air in Phoenix, MD, where she manages their organic community garden.

 Mydea Reeves Karpeh

 is the Chair of the Green Team and Project Manager for the People's Rain Garden at Peoples’ Community Lutheran Church.